January 17, 2025 3:16 am

 When tipping in Egypt, the local currency, Egyptian pounds (LE), is generally preferred.
 Using Egyptian pounds can be more economical for you and convenient for the recipient.

-Why Egyptian Pounds?
+Why tipping in Egyptian Pounds?

 • Cost-Effective: Tipping in LE often means spending less than you would with foreign currency.